railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_newfeatures.rst

 * Simplified versus Extended view,

+* When you search for a record, e.g. a customer / supplier, the web version will propose to create the new partner when no existing partner is found,

 * When you click a Business Application in the Web version, the related Dashboard will be opened.

 * Menutips & Tooltips will be displayed to explain more about the active screen,